Kaymarie-tech/SQL-Project-1/README.md

 The SQL queries used to inspect and clean the data for this analysis can be found here LINK.

-Targeted SQL queries regarding various business questions can be found here [Click here](https://github.com/Kaymarie-tech/SQL-Project-1/blob/main/Analysis.sql)
+Targeted SQL queries regarding various business questions can be found [here](https://github.com/Kaymarie-tech/SQL-Project-1/blob/main/Analysis.sql)

 An interactive Tableau dashboard can be downloaded here LINK.